Zhu Feng: Life

-Zhu was born in 1905 in Ningbo, Zhejiang Province into a wealthy family that ran a local fishery trade association.
+Zhu was born in 1905 in Ningbo, Zhejiang Province, into a wealthy family that ran a local fishery trade association.
 She studied at Ningbo Normal School for Women (now part of Ningbo University) where she was introduced to revolutionary ideology.
 After college, she married engineer Chen Shouqing and the couple moved back to Ningbo following the Mukden Incident.
 A few years later Chen died of cholera and Zhu remarried, working alongside her new husband Zhu Xiaoguang, whom she had a son with.
 She operated a bookstore distributing anti-Japanese propaganda.
 In 1945 she joined the Chinese Communist Party and three years later was sent to Hong Kong as a spy at the Hong Kong Hezhong Trading Corporation.

 After working in Hong Kong, she was dispatched to Taiwan in 1949 to gather military intelligence on the Kuomintang who had recently fled from mainland China to re-establish their government on the island.
 She met with two undercover agents: Cai Xiaoqian, secretary of Taiwan CPC Working Committee and Wu Shi, a CPC intelligence worker serving at a high-ranking post in the ROC government.
 They reported having organised armed forces to aid the People's Liberation Army in taking Taiwan and passed her microfilm with military plans.

 After having the microfilm successfully smuggled off the island via Keelung Port, Cai Xiaoqian was exposed as a spy and broke under interrogation revealing Zhu's identity and the CPC's plan to invade Taiwan.
-After a failed attempt to commit suicide, Zhu was arrested in February 1950, tried and executed by firing squad on 10 June 1950 in Taipei.
+After a suicide attempt, Zhu was arrested in February 1950, tried and executed by firing squad on 10 June 1950 in Taipei.
 The CPC declared her a martyr of the revolution.